visgl/react-google-maps/README.md

 Support Services, Service Level Agreements, and Deprecation Policy) do not apply to this library.

+### European Economic Area (EEA) developers

+If your billing address is in the European Economic Area, effective on 8 July 2025, the [Google Maps Platform EEA Terms of Service][gmp-tos-eea] will apply to your use of the Services.
+Functionality varies by region.
+[Learn more][gmp-tos-eea-faq].

 ## Help and Support

 This library is offered via an open source license.
 It is not governed by the